-The October outlook indicates river flows in central and southern England are likely to be above normal.
+The November outlook indicates river flows in central and southern England are likely to be above normal.
 Elsewhere, river flows are likely to be in the normal range with some isolated catchments with below normal flows.
-Over the October-December time frame, this pattern is likely to persist.
+Over the November-January time frame, this pattern is likely to persist.
+Please note there are few forecasts available for the north and west.